jieter/T-962-improvements/README.md

 As mentioned elsewhere, make sure the protective earth/ground wire from the main input actually makes contact with the back panel of the chassis and also that the back panel makes contact both with the top and bottom halves of the oven!

 #### System fan PWM control

 The system fan is very noisy an can be turned of most of the time.
-The custom firmware uses spare `ADO` test point to control it.
+The custom firmware uses spare `ADO` test point to control it with a simple transitor/FET.

 [Wiki: system fan PWM mod](https://github.com/UnifiedEngineering/T-962-improvements/wiki/System-fan-control)

 ### New firmware